 1. Reaction

-Trainee satisfaction levels are usually assessed using a feedback form, often referred to as a ‘Happy Sheet’.
+Trainee satisfaction levels are usually measured using a feedback form, often called a ‘Happy Sheet’.

-Verbal reactions and post-training surveys can also be used to assess reactions.
+Verbal reactions and post-training surveys can also be used to measure reactions.
+It’s important to collect data through surveys and observations to gather learner feedback and improve the training experience.

-What’s great about this level of assessment is that it’s quick, easy to do and inexpensive.
+What’s great about this level of assessment is it’s quick, easy and cheap.

 2. Learning

-This is usually assessed by conducting and comparing the results of tests carried out before and after training.
+This is usually measured by testing and comparing the results of tests done before and after training to measure what intended knowledge and skills were supposed to be learned.

-Like Level 1, it’s relatively easy to set up and is useful for assessing quantifiable skills.
+Like Level 1, it’s easy to set up and useful for measuring quantifiable skills.

 3. Behaviour

-Compared to Levels 1 and 2, Level 3 requires much more participation and skilled observation from line managers.
+Compared to Levels 1 and 2, Level 3 requires much more involvement and skilled observation from line managers, as well as support for the adoption of new behaviour after training.

 4. Results

-The overall impact that the trainee’s performance has on the business or working environment.
+The overall impact the trainee’s performance has on the business or working environment is measured at the final level of the Kirkpatrick Model.

-This represents a fundamentally different challenge to levels 1 to 3 as individual assessments are carried out.
+This is a different challenge to levels 1 to 3 as individual assessments are done.

-It’s about relating the trainee’s behaviour change to real bottom-line improvements and organisational performance metrics in a credible and believable way.
+It’s about linking the trainee’s behaviour change to real bottom-line improvements and organisational performance metrics in a credible and believable way.
+Level 4 is about organisational results and how these outcomes align to organisational goals, so training initiatives contribute to the company’s strategic objectives.

 Kirkpatrick Model Examples

-It appears a sound and attractive theory, so how does a willing L&D practitioner apply the Kirkpatrick Model in the workplace?
+It sounds like a nice theory, so how does a willing L&D practitioner apply the Kirkpatrick Model in the workplace?

 Kirkpatrick Level 1 Evaluation Examples

-For example, a lack of post-training learning from Level 2, might be due to poor training delivery that can be easily identified in Level 1.
+For example, a lack of post-training learning from Level 2 might be due to poor training delivery which can be easily identified in Level 1.

-Key criteria that you’ll be looking to assess in Level 1 can include some of the following examples:
+You’ll be looking to assess some of the following in Level 1:

 - Did you receive the pre-programme joining instructions?